anisbanis/RaspTank-Robotics-Course/README.md

   - install dependency `pynput` with pip : `pip install pynput`
   - run the control script `python3 control.py`
   - Contol the robot with arrow keys, enter key to speed up and escape key to stop.

+For more background information about the project, visit [the repport (on google docs)](https://docs.google.com/document/d/1XVuAASW684ZgTcmLe7ufRhombKnfWIZ8ck3HnSP8wMI/edit?usp=sharing).